iexcloud/docs/source/interacting-with-your-data/querying-data.md

 querying-data/batch-data-queries.md
 ```

-[Querying Datasets](./querying-data/querying-datasets.md) shows you how to search data from any dataset (Core or private) using our Query Data endpoint.
+[Querying Datasets](./querying-data/querying-datasets.md) shows you how to search data from any dataset ([Core datasets](https://iexcloud.io/docs/core) or [your datasets](https://iexcloud.io/docs/datasets)) using our Get Data endpoint.
 It's simple: enter a `key` value and then optionally specify any time range or constraints you like.

 [Querying Datasets with iex.js](./querying-data/querying-datasets-with-iexjs.md) makes querying even easier by leveraging a simple client library for JavaScript developers.
 It's open source too.